 2. Provide a 100 percent money back guarantee

-Three years ago, we ended our Free Trial Program and replaced it with a 100 Percent Money Back Guarantee program.
+Years ago, we ended our Free Trial Program and replaced it with a 100 Percent Money Back Guarantee program.
 As a result of this change, we charge for every class a student takes instead of discounting for trial classes.

 What does that mean for us?
 You guessed it.
 Increased revenue.
 Making good on our money back guarantee (thankfully this is a rare occurrence!) helps establish goodwill, too.